How to Start a MedTech Startup in Israel: A Complete Founder's Guide

 Any clinical trial or pilot in Israel requires approval from the local hospital's Helsinki Committee (named after the Declaration of Helsinki).
 This is an institutional review board (IRB) that evaluates the ethical aspects, patient safety, and scientific merit of the proposed study.

-The process takes 2-4 months for a standard protocol, and involves: (1) submitting a detailed protocol document (50-80 pages), (2) informed consent forms translated to Hebrew, Arabic, and Russian, (3) investigator CVs, (4) device safety data, (5) insurance coverage.
-WeCcelerate-Leumit Accelerator dramatically shortens this timeline (typically to 6-10 weeks) because our partnership pre-negotiates hospital access and provides templated protocols.
+The process takes over a flexible duration for a standard protocol, and involves: (1) submitting a detailed protocol document (50-80 pages), (2) informed consent forms translated to Hebrew, Arabic, and Russian, (3) investigator CVs, (4) device safety data, (5) insurance coverage.
+WeCcelerate-Leumit Accelerator dramatically shortens this timeline (typically to in adjusted timelines) because our partnership pre-negotiates hospital access and provides templated protocols.

 Step 3: Secure clinical data (the biggest bottleneck)